-The ESMPs will be developed depending upon the relevance of ESS 2-8.
-For all sub projects, DPR consultants/PIUs would be required to prepare site specific ESMP that includes camp management, labor influx management plan, LPM/OHS measures etc..
+For all sub projects, DPR consultants/PIUs would be required to prepare site specific ESMP that would include camp management, labour influx management plan, LPM/OHS measures etc., depending on the relevance of ESS 2-8.
 This ESMP shall be ready before the sub project bids are issued and relevant plans would be included in the bid documents.

 The preparation of environmental management instrument, proportionate to the risks, as specified herein this ESMF is stated as a requirement in the Environment and Social Commitment Plan.
 All such ESMPs and other relevant plans will be reviewed by PMU, TRESP and shared with the Bank for approval before the same are included in the respective bid documents.
-First three ESMPs from each activity under the project will be approved by World Bank (WB) to verify for completeness, compliance and consistency.
+First three ESMPs from each activity under the project will be reviewed and approved by the Quality Assurance Team (QAST) of the World Bank (WB) to verify for completeness, compliance and consistency.
 In addition, Bank will review a selection of sub-projects, through desk review /site visits and provide suggestions and guidance for improvements, if required.